josh803316/personal-user-manual/README.md

 <details>
     <summary>I'm working on it</summary>
-    - I can get distracted by problems that are not urgent - they can't be that hard to fix right?!
+    * I can get distracted by problems that are not urgent - they can't be that hard to fix right?!
-    - I have strong feelings about engineering practices/principles that can leak out even now that I am no longer an engineer
+    * I have strong feelings about engineering practices/principles that can leak out even now that I am no longer an engineer
-    -
+    * I will try to make you my friend - not everyone is looking for friends at work
 </details>

 ## My Values (and what I value in others)